wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/content.md

 ### [MoreMojave](https://www.nexusmods.com/newvegas/mods/69809)

-Adds more locations to the New Vegas landscape to epxand upon sparser areas.
-Integrates a few elements from the DLCs into the base game and makes exploring more worthwhile.
+Adds many more locations to the New Vegas landscape to further expand upon sparser areas.

 #### Installation: